 This question specifically seeks to assess the extent of normative agreement on the general goals of development and transformation.
-It reflects the experience that many successful transformations are based on agreements reached by reform-minded political actors with old elites or potential opponents of reform.
+It reflects the experience that many successful transformations are based on agreements reached by reform-minded political actors together with old elites or potential opponents of reform.

-Major political actors are parties, politicians, interest groups and economic actors with political clout, whose power and importance (e.g. number of voters, jobs, financial resources, authority, influence, etc.) are relevant to the course of the political process.
+Major political actors are parties, politicians, interest groups and economic actors with political clout, whose power and importance (e.g., number of voters, jobs, financial resources, authority, influence, etc.) are relevant to the course of the political process.

 Please make sure to comment on the degree of consensus both with regard to democracy and with regard to a market economy.
+For that purpose, two separate response fields are offered in the database.
+Your written assessment should still be reflected in one single score.
+The maximum score for autocracies is 7 points.

-All major political actors agree on establishing or consolidating democracy and a market economy as strategic, long-term goals of transformation.

-The major political actors agree on one of the goals (democracy or market economy) as a strategic, long-term goal of transformation.
+All major political actors agree on establishing or consolidating democracy and a market economy as 10 strategic, long-term goals of transformation.
+9 8 The major political actors agree on one of the goals (democracy or market economy) as a strategic, long-term goal of transformation.
 Or: there is a general consensus on both goals, which is weakened by significant controversy over strategic priorities.

-There is a fundamental conflict among the major political actors over both democracy and a market economy as strategic, long-term goals of transformation.
+6 5 The major political actors are in conflict over both democracy and a market economy as strategic, long-4 term goals of transformation.
 Or: any proclaimed consensus on goals is rudimentary, very fragile and likely to be challenged by powerful actors.

-There are no major political actors who want to establish democracy or a market economy.
+3 2 There are no major political actors who want to establish democracy or a market economy.

-16.2 Anti-democratic actors
+Anti-democratic actors